 To start, because it’s strong you use less product.
-For ceilings you can use a ¼” panel and for walls a ½” panel will do the job.
+For ceilings, you can use a ¼” panel and for walls, a ½” panel will do the job.
 And because it is easy to finish, the time to install the panels instead of sheetrock is much less.
-Not only do you save time, you save materials as well.
+Not only do you save time, but you also save materials as well.
 With the initial install, you use fewer materials because you aren’t taping and floating.
-And later, there’s no need for anchors for installing shelving, towel racks, or grab bars when the time comes.
+And later, there’s no need for anchors for installing shelving, towel racks or grab bars when the time comes.

 And because it is so durable, you’ll use it less often.
-With no chance of damage due from insects, dry rot, or other common offenders, it just lasts longer.
+With no chance of damage due to insects, dry rot, or other common offenders, it just lasts longer.

 As an added bonus, you save money on disposal fees too.
 Unlike other building materials, you can grind it up or just add it to the normal trash stream.
 There’s no need for special handling and disposal like for gypsum board or other building materials.